MicrosoftDocs/minecraft-creator/creator/Documents/DataDrivenOverworldHeight.md

 :::image type="content" source="Media/DataDrivenOverworldHeight/DDOH_void.png" alt-text="Image of a void world":::

 The buildable height of the void world is constrained by the min and max bounds.
 In this case, we set it to (-16, 256).
-If you try to place a block outside of the min and max values you set in the JSON file, you get a message saying that the block couldn’t be placed.
+If you try to place a block outside of the min and max values you set in the JSON file, you get a message saying that the block couldn't be placed.

 ### About those min and max values...